iframes in Next.js

 <iframe src="https://example.com" frameBorder="0" width="100%" height="500px" allowFullScreen></iframe>

-Customize the iframe's appearance using CSS.
+Customize the iframe's appearance with CSS.
 Monitor and handle events such as load or message by adding event listeners within a useEffect hook.
-For cross-origin instances, facilitate communication between frames using window.postMessage.
+For cross-origin instances you can facilitate communication between frames using window.postMessage.

 The sandbox attribute is an additional layer of security that can restrict the iframe's capabilities, such as preventing forms or scripts from executing.
-Apply it thoughtfully based on the level of trust you have in the content being iframed.
+Apply it thoughtfully.

 Optimizing Performance with Lazy Loading Techniques